Drive by Daniel Pink – Grades Can De-Motivate Us to Learn Spanish

 You might guess that getting a reward like money or a good grade would really motivate us to do something good like learn Spanish or any other language.

-Small children who like to draw, will spend less time drawing if you start giving them certificates for drawing.
+For example, small children who like to draw will spend less time drawing if you start giving them certificates for drawing.

 If you are a teacher who needs to motivate your students, or you just want to learn how to motivate yourself, you will probably enjoy Drive by Daniel Pink.